-TYPOLOGY / QUALITY STANDARD NATIONAL SOURCE LOCAL NOTES

-DEFINITION QUANTITY QUANTITY

-STANDARD STANDARD

 DEFINITION unequipped Local Areas for Play.
-Robust yet imaginative play environments ranging from youth shelters to skate parks and multi-use games areas Kick about/games areas, skate parks, basket ball courts If located within other areas of open space they should include buffer zones to prevent conflict Should promote a sense of ownership and be accessible to all and have clear pathways, appropriate lighting and signage They should be visible and safe, well maintained space with 5m buffer LEAP to have min 400m2 activity space with 20m buffer.
+Robust yet imaginative play environments ranging from youth shelters to skate parks and multi-use games areas Kick about/games areas, skate parks, basket ball courts If located within other areas of open space they should include buffer zones to prevent conflict Should promote a sense of ownership and be unequipped Local Areas for Play. ed minimum size standard for new on site provision is 0.01ha - LAP, 0.04ha - LEAP, 0.1ha - NEAP and Youth unequipped Local Areas for Play.
+Robust yet imaginative play environments ranging from youth shelters to skate parks and multi-use games areas Kick about/games areas, skate parks, basket ball courts If located within other areas of open space they should include buffer zones to prevent conflict ed minimum size standard for new on site provision is 0.01ha - LAP, 0.04ha - LEAP, 0.1ha - NEAP and Robust yet imaginative play environments ranging from youth shelters to skate parks and multi-use games areas Kick about/games areas, skate parks, basket ball courts If located within other areas of open space they should include buffer zones to prevent conflict Size standard for new on site provision is 0.01ha - LAP, 0.04ha - LAP, 0.04ha - LEAP, 0.1ha NEAP and accessible to all and have clear pathways, appropriate lighting and signage They should be visible and safe, well maintained and free of dog fouling space with 5m buffer LEAP to have min 400m2 activity space with 20m buffer.
 NEAP and Youth provision to have 1000m2 of activity space and 30m buffer

-and free of dog fouling